jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

 = How do I use PayPal? =

 Using PayPal requires a Premier or Business PayPal account.
-In order to work properly with the Personal Fundaiser plugin, there are several settings that must be set on your PayPal account.
+In order to work properly with the Personal Fundraiser plugin, there are several settings that must be set on your PayPal account.
 Also there two fields on the Personal Fundraising settings screen that must be set.
 These values can be obtained by logging into PayPal:

 **Donate Button Code**